yandex-cloud/docs/en/api-design-guide/concepts/custom-methods.md

-# Custom methods
+# Additional methods

-Custom API methods allow you to perform operations that cannot be performed using standard methods.
-For example, start or stop a VM instance.
+Additional API methods allow you to perform operations that cannot be performed using standard methods.
+For example, start or stop a VM.

-Each service has its own set of custom methods available.
+Each service has its own set of additional methods available.
 The methods are listed in the corresponding API references.

 [!INCLUDE [grpc-api-ref-note](../_includes/grpc-api-ref-note.md)]

-The custom methods are mapped to HTTP `POST` method.
-The semantics of custom methods differs from that of HTTP methods.
-The name of an custom method is specified in the resource URL after a colon (<q>:</q>).
+The `POST` HTTP method is mapped to additional methods.
+The signature of additional methods differs from the standard signature of HTTP methods.
+The name of an additional method is specified in the resource URL after a colon (<q>:</q>).

-Sample gRPC description of the `AttachDisk` method:
+Sample gRPC description of the [AttachDisk](https://github.com/yandex-cloud/cloudapi/blob/master/yandex/cloud/compute/v1/instance_service.proto) method:

 ```protobuf
  rpc AttachDisk (AttachInstanceDiskRequest) returns (operation.Operation) {